Generative-Labs/Documentation/docs/Tutorials/ethos/ethos.md

 ```

-2. You need to first generate a main key pair based on your custom password encryption, this secret key pair has the highest authority over your web3mq account, so you need to keep it very safe
+2. You need to first generate a main key pair based on your custom password encryption, this secret key pair has the highest authority over your Ethos account, so you need to keep it very safe
 ```tsx
 const walletType = 'eth' | 'starknet'
 const password = '123456'